-personal branding trends to avoid
+personal branding trends

 Okay, let’s reserve a whole damn blog post to talk about which personal branding trends you should avoid this year (and every year) because the most vomit-inducing trend I’ve seen in the wild arrives in the form of these three words: